-When the pump has operated satisfactorily for some time and then gradually the vacuum becomes poor, clean the oil by applying gas ballast, or change the oil as directed in the Changing the Oil section.
+When the pump has operated satisfactorily for some time and then gradually the vacuum performance becomes poor, clean the oil by applying gas ballast, or change the oil as directed in Changing The Oil section of this manual.
 A change in the color of the oil does not necessarily mean that is not satisfactory for use.
 On the other hand, vapors may contaminate the oil and not show any color change.